hmito/esj72web/web/for_presentation.md

 - For oral presentations, the previous speaker will be asked to chair the next presentation, including English sessions.
 The first chairperson will be assigned by the room attendant.

 ## Poster Presentation

+- All poster presenters are required to upload their online posters to [the conference platform (ONLINE CONF)](https://esj72.gakkai.online/).
+Please note that even those who have opted for on-site poster presentations must also display their posters online.

 ### Online Poster Presentations

 - Since it will be difficult for on-site participants to view online posters during the conference, a viewing period for all participants will be provided before the conference (scheduled for March 12-14).
 Therefore, all poster presenters must upload their posters to ONLINE CONF by the specified deadline (scheduled for March 11 at 23:59).
 Note that you may revise or replace your poster after uploading it.
 Poster uploads are expected to become available after January 31.